agonzal/dotfiles/README.md

 In this repo you will find my various dotfiles for your consumption.
 These days I find myself using various virtualized deployments that I needed to standarize my environment and make it easy to reproduce with as little a headache as possible.(read: minimal effort).
 I recently moved my workflow to only using a
 Tiling window manager such as Xmonad and bspWM with keybindings to complete most tasks including app launching/navigation.
 I believe that your desktop configuration should definitely be personalized/customized to not only streamline your workflow but it should look good damnit.

+## Management

+Currently using stow for management of my dotfiles.
+You can clone this repository and use it to adopt my config to your system.
+This won't be the case for much longer as I am moving the workflow over to a Makefile to automate setting up my entire environment and not just the dotfiles.
+(Sept '21).

 ## System

 Host: HP EliteDesk 800 G4 TWR <br>